its-d/terraform-aws-eks-microservice-framework/README.md

 # 🚀 terraform-aws-eks-microservice-framework

 A modular, production-ready Terraform framework for deploying Amazon EKS and running microservices (Fargate-backed).
-This repository provisions networking, IAM/IRSA, the EKS control plane, the AWS Load Balancer Controller, and a ready-to-use Grafana deployment so teams can stand up a repeatable EKS environment with durable monitoring storage.
+This repository provisions networking, IAM/IRSA, the EKS control plane, the AWS Load Balancer Controller, and a ready-to-use Grafana deployment so teams can stand up a repeatable EKS environment.

 ---